Major Groups > Gilled Mushrooms > Pale-Spored > Waxy Caps > Hygrocybe miniata

 Description:

-Ecology: Precise ecological role uncertain (see Lodge and collaborators, 2013); appearing in woods under hardwoods, especially oaks; usually growing gregariously; early summer through fall; widely reported in North America.
-The illustrated and described collections are from Illinois and Indiana.
+Ecology: Precise ecological role uncertain (see Lodge and collaborators, 2013); in Europe appearing in grassy areas but in North America usually appearing in woods under hardwoods, especially oaks; usually growing gregariously; early summer through fall; originally described from Sweden and Denmark (Fries 1821); widespread in Europe and North America; also found in Central America and Oceania.
+The illustrated and described collections are from Illinois, Indiana, and Ohio.

-Cap: 5-22 mm across; convex, becoming broadly convex or nearly flat; often developing a broad central depression; dry or slightly moist in humid or wet weather; innately, finely, radially scurfy or fibrillose, especially with age; scarlet to reddish orange when young and fresh, fading to orange or yellow; the margin sometimes becoming thinly lined and/or scalloped.
+Cap: 5–40 mm across; convex, becoming broadly convex or nearly flat; often developing a broad central depression; dry or slightly moist in humid or wet weather; finely radially scurfy or fibrillose, especially with age; scarlet to reddish orange when young and fresh, fading to orange or yellow; the margin sometimes becoming thinly lined and/or scalloped.

 Gills: Broadly attached to the stem or beginning to run down it; nearly distant; thick; pale yellow at first, becoming yellow to orange; short-gills frequent.